steshaw/concatenation_benchmarks-rs/README.md

-#Comparing ways to concatenate strings in rust
+# Comparing ways to concatenate strings in Rust

+## DISCLAIMER

+These numbers are already a bit dated - **your results may vary** - so please rerun these numbers yourself!

+## Intro

 There are many ways to turn a `&str` into a `String` in Rust and therefore many ways to concatenate two `&str`s.